pyroscope/rtorrent-ps/docs/DebianInstallFromSource.md

 git clone https://github.com/pyroscope/rtorrent-ps.git
 cd rtorrent-ps

-# check the VERSION SELECTION at the top of the script, and edit as needed, then...
+# check the VERSION SELECTION at the top of the script, and edit as needed,
-./build.sh all  # build 'rtorrent-vanilla'
+# then call BOTH these commands…
-./build.sh extend  # apply patches and build 'rtorrent-ps'
+./build.sh all  # build 'rtorrent-vanilla', and then ALSO… ./build.sh extend  # apply patches and build 'rtorrent-ps' ON TOP of that
 ```

 This is what you'll get: